cometdlut/cracktip-detector/README.md

 `cropfig = imcrop(original, [xin, ymin, width, height])`

-Move the curser in the command window and press `return` to continue cropping the rest of images.
+Once your are done specifying the crop rectangle and saving the file, move the curser in the command window and press `return` to continue cropping the rest of images.

 <table>
   <thead>